Professional edition active

 Indications for Auricular Block

 Because there is minimal subcutaneous tissue on the pinna, direct injection of local anesthetic to anesthetize the pinna can be difficult and uncomfortable.
-Auricular block may be used for
+Auricular blocks may be used for pain relief prior to:

 • Drainage of an auricular hematoma